VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 Yes, this is normal.
 It should recover within 60 seconds.
 If not, then your fan speeds are too high.

+#### What brand fans should I use?

+I just used generic multi-pack fans.
+There is no need for anything fancy here.

+#### Should I use dual or triple/quad fans?

+Triple/quad fans is used more for <i>even</i> airflow than <i>raw</i> airflow.
+In fact you will likely not be able to run them at 100% without outrunning your bed heater.

+I personally prefer quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.

+#### I insist on running quad fans at 100%, why am I having a bad time?

+No. Stop it.
+Bad.

 ## <b>Macros and Usage</b>

 See <b>bedfans.cfg</b> or <b>bedfans-dualcontrol.cfg</b>* for klipper macros.